Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Follicular conjunctivitis looks like “pink eye.”
-Some cases are acute (such as viral conjunctivitis), while others may be chronic (such as toxic conjunctivitis).
+Some cases are acute, such as viral conjunctivitis.

-What makes follicular conjunctivitis unique is the rounded nodules of grey-white follicles that appear in the conjunctiva.
-Follicles will turn pale on the surface and red at the base.
-This is due to an accumulation of lymphocytes (white blood cells in the immune system).
+Follicles turn pale on the surface and red at the base.
+This is due to a collection of lymphocytes.
+These are white blood cells in the immune system.

 There are several types of chronic follicular conjunctivitis:

 This is a toxic reaction to a specific topical medication.